 Mmmm, I love me a good casserole.
 Now MY casseroles tend to scare Tim as you just never know what is going to end up in them, but lately, I’ve been doing okay – steering away from the misc. salad dressings, frozen vegetables and canned meats that usually make their way to my mixing bowl.

 I actually made a really good casserole this time.
 Chicken, mushroom soup – you know, stuff.
-I brought it out of the oven just steaming, even the girls were excited for it.
+I brought it out of the oven just steaming, even the girls were excited about it.
 I set it on the stove, scooped out healthy portions for everyone and we all sat down to eat.

-Maggie: Mmmm, Mommy, this is SO good.
+Maggie: Mmmm, Mom, this is SO good.

 Cassie: Ya Mom, this is REALLY REALLY good.